dmp1ce/BTC-Privacy-Suite/README.md

 ## Zeus

 [Zeus](https://zeusln.app/) needs to connect to the LND server with the IP address and on the `8080` port.
 For example, `localhost` for the host and `8080` for the REST port.
 The admin macaroons need to be copied as Hex format.
-To get the macaroons in Hex format the `scripts/macaroons.bash` script can be used.
-For example, to get the admin macaroon try `./macaroons.bash mainnet admin`.
+To get the macaroons in Hex format the `./start macaroons` script can be used.
+For example, to get the admin macaroon try `./start macaroons mainnet admin`.

 # Why?

 The intention of this Docker Compose configuration is to make it easy to get a private Bitcoin services up and running.
-It should be as easy as building the containers with `./build.bash` and starting them up with the `./start.bash` command.
+It should be as easy as building the containers with `./build` and starting them up with the `./start` command.

 Please open and issue or pull request for suggestions on either the configuration or documentation.
 I would like this to be a resource for getting all required Bitcoin services up and running on a single, modern day server.